inform-us/requirements_specifications/rules/targets.md

 **Relevant SPC chart information**

-*PLEASE NOTE SPC CHART CURRENTLY GENERATING DAILY DATA - DELETE THIS LINE & ADJUST FRONT END TEXT ONCE ZENHUB TICKETS 891 & 1113 resolved*
+**_PLEASE NOTE SPC CHART CURRENTLY GENERATING DAILY DATA - DELETE THIS LINE & ADJUST FRONT END TEXT ONCE ZENHUB TICKETS 891 & 1113 resolved_**

 1. This is a weekly percentage (p-chart) SPC
 2. It differs from the other SPC charts in that it takes a snapshot at 13:00, and not a calendar day aggregate
 3. Week defined as Monday 00:00 – Sunday 23:59
-4. Working clinical day (24 hours) defined as 08:00 - 07:59 (next day) - labeled as the day of the week at the start of the 24 hour period (e.g. Sunday date xx/xx/xxxx 08:00 until Monday date +1/xx/xxxx 07:59 calculation performed on Monday, but labeled a 'Sunday' working clinical day)
+4. 'Working clinical day' (24 hours) defined as [current day] 08:00 - [next day] 07:59 - labeled as the day of the week at the start of the 24 hour period (e.g. Sunday date xx/xx/xxxx 08:00 until Monday date +1/xx/xxxx 07:59 calculation performed on Monday, but labeled a 'Sunday' working clinical day) - **_ONLY RELEVANT TO ALTERNATE SPC 'CALENDAR DAY VERSION'_**

 **ALL TARGETS SET IN ICU NAVIGATOR**